mcgurk/Covox/README.md

 Problems
 Commander Keen Dreams doesn't detect this DSS.
 Why?
 Reorganize pins.
 ESP32 doesn't boot cleanly when connected.
 Is IO14 and IO15 problem?

+ESP32 is 5V tolerant?
+And actually there is no 5V from LPT.